Skills: OOUX, ORCA, usability as branding

 From this affinity mapping exercise, five objects emerged for me:

-1. Order (a group of items)
+1. ORDER (a group of items)

-2. Item (a group of ingredients)
+2. ITEM (a group of ingredients)

-3. Ingredient (because of the high amount of customizations on items)
+3. INGREDIENT (because of the high amount of customizations on items)

-4. Restaurant
+4. RESTAURANT

-Now that I had my defined objects, I did an analysis of Taco Bell's online menu.
+With my defined objects, I did an analysis of Taco Bell's online menu.
 I highlighted which of the menu items are objects (in blue) and which ones are actually filters (in pink).
 Based on this, I reorganized the menu based on, from left to right, menu items, groups of menu items, and two columns of filters.

 You may also like